rjha/sc/README.md

 sc
 ==

-This is the repository that used to power our website www.3mik.com.
+This is the repository that powers our website www.3mik.com.
 3mik is a shopping curation site and a social network.
 To setup a copy of this application on your server please do the following

 + Get a linux VM.
 The instructions are for a Debian based system.
 We were using Ubuntu 12.04 LTS.